Indonesian Air Force: Sukarno era (1950–1967)

 Indonesian MiG pilots received training to fly their fighter aircraft in Egypt before the infiltration campaign.
-During the infiltration of the airlift campaign, the air forces' special forces, Pasukan Gerak Tjepat (PGT) (now known as Kopasgat) landed in Klamono-Sorong, Papua.
+During the infiltration of the airlift campaign, the air forces' special forces, Pasukan Gerak Tjepat (PGT) (now known as Korpasgat) landed in Klamono-Sorong, Papua.

 Also during this period, the Indonesian Air Force also took part in the confrontation against Malaysia (which was backed by the United Kingdom) along the border of Kalimantan, the Malacca Strait and near the Singapore maritime border, wherein Air Force aircraft faced their counterparts in the Royal Air Force and the young Royal Malaysian Air Force.